Selection Criteria

 Timeline of application process

-Students who are candidates for senior AOA induction will be notified in July of the MS4 year, with the top 25% of the Senior class being asked to submit a CV for consideration.
-Selected Senior AOA candidates will be notified in August of that year.
+Students who are candidates for Senior AOA induction will be notified in June of the MS3 year, with the top 30% of the class being asked to submit a CV for consideration.
+Selected Senior AOA candidates will be notified in July of that year.

 Additional information